yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-First of all, you may expect cookies on the server for a certain request and understanding credentials mode will help you understand when they'd be there and when they will not be.
+First of all, you may expect cookies on the server for a certain request and understanding credentials mode will help you understand when they'd be there and when they would not be.

-Otherwise, similarly to the request destination, the credentials mode determines if a request and a response can get matched in the browser's internal caches.
+Otherwise, like the request
+destination, the credentials mode determines if a request and a response can be matched in the browser's internal caches.
 On top of that, some browsers (most notably Chrome) will use separate connections for requests of different credential modes.
-We'll expand later the impact of that.
+We'll expand later on the impact of that.

 ### All set?

-Now with a better understanding of the way browsers load resources, let’s take a look at the different conditions required to make that loading as fast as possible.
+With a better understanding of the way browsers load resources, let’s now take a look at the different conditions required to make loading as fast as possible.

 # Early Delivery

-When it comes to web performance, our goal is usually seemingly obvious: we want _meaningful_ content to be accessible as fast as possible.
-As a part of it, we need resources that are part of the critical path to be delivered early.
+When it comes to web performance, our goal is usually seemingly obvious: we want _meaningful_ content to be accessible as quickly as possible.
+As part of that, we need resources on the critical path to be delivered early.

  How early is early enough?
-Probably shortly after the browser sent out a request for it, typically after the user clicked on a link or typed something in their URL bar. (or even before that, if the application can have high enough confidence that they would — e.g. when the user moves their mouse pointer within a certain proximity of a button)
+Probably shortly after the browser sent out a request for it, typically after the user clicked on a link or typed something in their address bar.
+(Or even before that, if the application can have high enough confidence that they would — e.g. when the user moves their mouse pointer within a certain proximity of a button)